MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-concepts/custom-overlays/topography-overlay.md

 </html>
 ```

 Running this code will overlay a topographic image of a mountain range on top of the map.
-As you pan and zoom you will notice that the corners of the image stay bounded to the specified bounding box and streaches as needed based on zoom level.
+As you pan and zoom you will notice that the corners of the image stay bounded to the specified bounding box and stretches as needed based on zoom level.

 ![BMV8_TopographicOverlayExample](../../media/bmv8-topographicoverlayexample.PNG)